Baking macarons is one of the most difficult recipes to master. Our professional macaron recipe will help guide you to make Italian method macarons.

 - Place 55g egg whites in a stand mixer and mix on high speed.

 - Adjust the stand mixer speed to beat on low speed.
 When the syrup gets up to 118 degrees C slowly stream the sugar syrup down the side of the bowl of the stand mixer.
 Increase the speed of the stand mixer to medium-heat speed and let it beat.
 The meringue is finished when you can turn the bowl upside down and the egg whites do not move.
+While you're waiting for the syrup to get up to temperature, you can begin preparing the almond batter.

-- Place 55g egg whites in a large mixing bowl.
+- Place another 55g egg whites in a large mixing bowl.
 Add any food coloring at this point using gel food coloring or 1/4 tsp of powdered food coloring.
 You could also add 1 tbsp of coffee grounds or cookie crumbs to the shells.
 You can add 1/4 tsp of extract as well if you want to flavor the shells.
 Mix the color thoroughly until the color is fully emulsified into the egg whites.

 - Add sifted and measured almond flour and icing sugar.
 Mix until fully combined.
 It should feel like a paste when it's completely mixed.